llostinthesauce/cs1050/README.md

 # cs1050
-cs1050 labs and code from year 2022-23
+cs1050 code from year spring semester 2023

-my own code from cs1050 at UofM. will consist of any/all prelabs and labs, as well as projects
+all work seen here is original, written during my time in cs1050 at UofM consists of: prelabs, labs, and projects

-please only use as referance material, and do your own work!
+if you have found this, please only use my work as referance material, and i wish you the best of luck :D

+  (these commmits are more of a personal log so that i can look back years from now)